MicrosoftDocs/entra-docs/docs/identity/saas-apps/dynamic-signal-provisioning-tutorial.md

 ### Important tips for assigning users to Dynamic Signal

-* It is recommended that a single Microsoft Entra user is assigned to Dynamic Signal to test the automatic user provisioning configuration.
-Additional users and/or groups may be assigned later.
+* It's recommended that a single Microsoft Entra user is assigned to Dynamic Signal to test the automatic user provisioning configuration.
+More users and/or groups may be assigned later.

 * When assigning a user to Dynamic Signal, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the **Default Access** role are excluded from provisioning.